smcclab/smc-course/_workshops/05-collaboration.md

 - which parts of the collaborative workflow need to be synchronous, and which parts could be async? do you want to collaborate sequentially, or in parallel?

-- does the "going online" factor (and social isolation, etc.) change the type of music you're going to make in this course? why/how/why not?
+- do you think the "group AV diary" factor change will the type of music you're going to make? if so, how & why?

 - have a look at collaborative "parlour games" like [layer tennis](https://www.layertennis.com) or [exquisite